Oracle cloud infrastructure is Oracle Infrastructure as Service.

-Bare Metal – A bare metal compute instance gives you dedicated physical server access for highest performance and strong isolation.
+Bare Metal – A bare metal compute instance gives you dedicated physical server access for the highest performance and strong isolation.

-Virtual Machine – A Virtual Machine (VM) is an independent computing environment that runs on top of physical bare metal hardware.
+Virtual Machine – A Virtual Machine (VM) is an independent computing environment that runs on top of physical bare-metal hardware.
 The virtualization makes it possible to run multiple VMs that are isolated from each other.
 VMs are ideal for running applications that do not require the performance and resources (CPU, memory, network bandwidth, storage) of an entire physical machine.

 An Oracle Cloud Infrastructure VM compute instance runs on the same hardware as a Bare Metal instance, leveraging the same cloud-optimized hardware, firmware, software stack, and networking infrastructure.

 Virtual Cloud Network (VCN)

 Virtual Cloud Network (VCN) also known as Cloud Network is a software-defined network that you set up on OCI.
 You can think of VCN as an extension of your on-premises network to the cloud, with firewall rules and specific types of communication gateways.
 A VCN covers a single, contiguous CIDR (range of IP Addresses) block of your choice.
 VCN is a regional resource, it means it covers all the Availability Domains (ADs) within a region.

 Oracle OCI VCN supports a CIDR range of /16 to /30 and you can’t change the CIDR of a VCN after it’s created.
 The VCN’s CIDR must not overlap with your on-premises network so work with your on-premises Network Administrator to get an available range of IP addresses (CIDR) that can be used with your VCN.